Tarzan (franchise): Tarzan Jungle Tumble

 Tarzan Jungle Tumble is a 2001 platform game developed and released by Disney Interactive for the PC.

-Disney's Tarzan: Return to the Jungle
+Tarzan: Return to the Jungle

-Disney's Tarzan: Return to the Jungle is a 2002 platform game released by Activision for Game Boy Advance.
-In this game, Tarzan and Terk are lost, and they have to go back to protect the jungle from Queen La.
+Tarzan: Return to the Jungle is a 2002 platform game released by Activision for Game Boy Advance.
+In this game, Tarzan and Terk are lost, and they must return home to protect the jungle from Queen La.

 Disney's Tarzan Activity Center

 Disney's Tarzan Activity Center, a 1999 game which is part of Disney's Activity Center series.